 (4) "Penetrating prime coat" means an application of low-viscosity liquid asphalt to an absorbent surface.
 It is used to prepare an untreated base for an asphalt surface.
 The prime penetrates the base and plugs the voids, hardens the top, and helps bind it to the overlying asphalt course.
 It also reduces the necessity of maintaining an untreated base course prior to placing the asphalt pavement.

-(b) This Regulation applies to the manufacture and use of cutback asphalts for the purpose of paving or maintaining roads, highways, streets, parking lots, driveways, curbs, sidewalks, airfields (runways, taxiways, and parking aprons), recreational facilities (tennis courts, playgrounds, and trails), and other similar structures.
+(b) This Rule applies to the manufacture and use of cutback asphalts for the purpose of paving or maintaining roads, highways, streets, parking lots, driveways, curbs, sidewalks, airfields (runways, taxiways, and parking aprons), recreational facilities (tennis courts, playgrounds, and trails), and other similar structures.

 (c) Cutback asphalt shall not be manufactured, mixed, stored, used, or applied except where: